WePDLA/FSCEE/readme.md

 ```

 We provide scripts for general few-shot classification and sequence labeling task respectively:

-- classification
-    - `run_electra_sc.sh`
-    - `run_bert_sc.sh`
-- sequence labeling
-    - `run_electra_sl.sh`
-    - `run_bert_sl.sh`

-The usage of these scripts are similar to process in Get Started.

-## run with SMP data
-- Get constructed SMP data by contact me or sign up for the [Track-1 of SMP2020](https://smp2020.aconf.cn/smp.html#3) and construct few-shot data by yourself.
-- Use script `./scripts/run_smp_bert_sc.sh` and `./scripts/run_smp_bert_sl.sh` to perform few-shot intent detection or few-shot slot filling respectively.
-- Notice that:
-    1. For data confidentiality, the testset labels are not given, so the testing scores in output are meaningless.
-    2. Find predicted results at `trained_model_path` within running scripts.

 ## Few-shot Data Construction Tool
 We also provide a generation tool for converting normal data into few-shot/meta-episode style.